 The Americas region comprises our operations in the US, Canada, the Caribbean and Latin America.
-With offices in 46 cities spanning 14 countries, we offer clients local market expertise and access to our full range of global resources across our three divisions and as an integrated bank.
+With 11,300 employees working in 42 cities spanning 14 countries, we offer clients local market expertise and access to our full range of global resources across our two divisions and as an integrated bank.